-As required under the Animal Health Act 1981 (as amended by the Animal Health Act 2002) the Government will publish today a review of controls on the import of animal products for the financial year 2008-09.
-I welcome the opportunity to review and report on efforts during the past year to reduce the risk of disease entering the country via imports of animal products.
+As required under the Animal Health Act 1981, as amended by the Animal Health Act 2002, the Government will publish a review of controls on the import of animal products for the financial year 2007-08 on Thursday 24 July.
+I am pleased to be able to report on activity during the past year aimed at reducing the risk of disease entering the country via imports of animal products.

-We will continue to monitor and assess the changing threats from around the world, and work with HMRC/UKBA and other enforcement partners to make sure that our enforcement activity at UK borders is targeted at the current risks.
+DEFRA, with HMRC and the Food Standards Agency, has also used a wide range of other communication channels to promote our message.
+We will continue to monitor and assess the changing threats from around the world, and work with HMRC/United Kingdom Border Agency to make sure that our enforcement activity is targeted at the current risks.

-Copies of the Review are available on the DEFRA ‘personal food imports’ website: www.defra.gov.uk/animalh/illeqali, and will be sent to stakeholders for information seeking their feedback.
+Copies of the review will be deposited in the Libraries of both Houses, and following publication on the DEFRA “personal food imports” website (www.defra.gov.uk/animalh/illegali), sent to stakeholders for information, seeking their feedback.
 Hard copies will also be available on request.